5 Best Google Analytics Alternatives in 2026: Privacy-First Tools That Actually Work

 - No self-hosting option

 Verdict: Fathom is the most polished option.
-If you’re managing multiple client sites or need rock-solid reliability, it’s worth the investment.
+If you are managing multiple client sites or need rock-solid reliability, it is worth the investment.

 4. Umami